TatianaG-ka/migration-cypress-to-playwright/README.md

 > Migration is not perfect, therefore you will have to make modifications in the new code

 Side note: if you have a GitHub Copilot license you can also prompt your Copilot to migrate a test or file for you.
-Using Copilot, the migration process becomes faster and smoother, reducing manual effort and errors.
+Using Copilot can make the migration process faster and smoother, reducing manual effort and minimizing errors.
 Copilot’s AI-driven suggestions help bridge the gap between the two testing frameworks efficiently.

 ## Running Tests